Dawesville - Bouvard

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Analysis of public transport in Dawesville - Bouvard shows that there are currently 42 active transport stops operating within the area.
-These stops serve a mix of bus routes, with a total of 3 individual routes providing service.
-Together, these routes facilitate 825 weekly passenger trips.
+The analysis of public transportation in Dawesville - Bouvard shows that there are currently 42 active transport stops operating.
+These stops serve a mix of bus routes, with a total of 3 individual routes providing service to the area.
+The combined weekly passenger trips across these routes amount to 825.

-The accessibility of transport is rated as moderate, with residents typically residing 586 meters away from their nearest transport stop.
-On average, there are 117 trips per day across all routes, which translates to approximately 19 weekly trips per individual stop.
+The accessibility of transport in this region is rated as moderate, with residents typically located approximately 586 meters from their nearest transport stop.
+On average, there are 117 trips made per day across all routes, which equates to roughly 19 weekly trips per individual stop.

 Frequently Asked Questions - Transport